Educating and empowering girls and their superpowers for a sustainable future

 Apart from reading her books, Elizabeth likes singing during her space time.
 Her best musician is Osinachi Kalu Okoro Egbu, known professionally as Sinach, a Nigerian singer and songwriter.

 Grace Odoma is a 10-year-old girl who wants to become a doctor in future.
+Grace’s journey demonstrates the importance of women’s education.
 Grace who loves reading said her decision to become a doctor started when she read about the life and times of Chief Abimbola Elizabeth Awoliyi, the first woman to practise as a physician in Nigeria.
 Awoliyi was also the first West African woman to earn a license of Royal Surgeon in Dublin.
 The late physician attended Queens College, Lagos, a school that Grace is hopeful to attend for her secondary school education.